-The Corporation is advised by a Clerk who is independent of the College Management team and has access to independent professional advice.
-Governors making up the Solihull College Corporation bring with them a wealth of business, academic and community experience.
+The Corporation is advised by a Director of Corporate Governance, Risk and Compliance who is independent of the College Management team and has access to independent professional advice.
+Governors making up the Solihull College & University Centre Corporation bring with them a wealth of business, academic and community experience.
 This ensures that strategic decisions impacting on the College are made in a professional, progressive and responsible way.

 Please download the PDFs below to view detailed information on the College’s governance arrangements and key policy statements and procedures.

 The Corporation conducts its business in an open and transparent manner and information which is routinely published about the College is contained in its Publication Scheme.

 Solihull College & University Centre had an External Board Review from March to June 2023.
 The Review was carried out by the AoC with Heather Cross as reviewer.
 The Review is a requirement for all colleges every three years as set out in the Skills and Post-16 Education Act 2022.

 The Board is proficient and has impact on college strategy, effectiveness and outcomes.

 “There is much that is good about governance at Solihull College & University Centre, with a positive Board composition and strong Board interaction.
 Whilst there would be benefit in the Board considering making some amendments to its Board structure for the future, there is transparency of information and a healthy approach to evaluating how governance is operating in order to seek further improvement currently, with the Board making an impact on college strategy, effectiveness and outcomes.”